top of page

 100 Horses Women’s Society Youth Mentor

 Han Mitakuyapi, Eunice Guardipee, emaciyapi.
-I am Mnicoujou and Hunkpapa Lakota and an enrolled member of the Cheyenne River Sioux Tribe.
-My ina is Georgia Guardipee (Hunkpapa Lakota) and my até is Alan Guardipee (Mnicoujou Lakota).
-I was raised by my unci, Edith Larrabee (Mnicoujou Lakota).
+Ospaye mitawa ki Mnicoujou na Hunkpapa hematanhan ye.
+Wakpa Waste oyanke lematanhan ye.
+Mato Wakpa otonwahe lel wati he.
+Ina waye ki Georgia Baker eciyapi na ate Alan Guardipee eciyapi.
+Unci waye ki Lucille Howard eciyapi na Lala Cecil Baker Sr. eciyapi.
+Unci waye ki Edith Eye eciyapi.
+Hello relatives, My name is Eunice Guardipee.
+I am Mnicoujou and Hunkpapa Lakota.
+An enrolled member of the Cheyenne River Sioux Tribe and I currently reside on the Cheyenne River Sioux Tribe Reservation in Bear Creek.
+My mother is Georgia Baker (Hunkpapa Lakota) and my father is Alan Guardipee (Mnicoujou Lakota).
+My grandparents on my maternal side are Lucille Howard and Cecil Baker Sr. I was raised by my paternal Grandmother Edith Eye.
 I grew up in Bear Creek, Swift Bird, Rapid City, and Eagle Butte.
 I spent a lot of my childhood on the powwow trail with my tunwin Luanne and big sister/cousin MerriAllyn.
 My tunwin Luanne made all my regalia for me.
 I was Mini Miss Cheyenne River at age 7, so tunwin made sure that I attended powwows all over Turtle Island.
 We were a powwow family.
-I enjoy taking my daughters, Xena James and Arabella James to powwows.
-They both dance jingle, I taught them at a young age that jingle is a healing dance.
-I was raised in the church, so I am reconnecting with my Lakota culture.
-I’m passionate about learning our ways so that I can teach my two daughters and the youth in our communities.
-This will help so they can teach their children, grandchildren, so on and so forth.
-I’m currently attending Oglala Lakota College part-time for Lakota Studies.
-I’m thankful for this job with the 100 Horses Women’s Society as I’ve been learning a lot since I’ve started.
-Thanks to Medina and Tami for all the knowledge they’ve been sharing.
-It’s been amazing to watch this all unfold so far, and I feel empowered to be a part of it.
-I’m excited to see the progress throughout the years.
+I have 3 children; Two daughters, Xena and Arabella who are now 9 and 8, and I just recently had my son, Tokala.
+I enjoy taking them to powwows.
+My daughters both dance jingle dress, I taught them at a young age that jingle dress dancing is a healing dance.
+I was raised in the church and now I am reconnecting with my Lakota culture.
+I’m passionate about learning our Lakota lifeways so that I can teach my children and the youth in our communities.
+Working with the 100 Horses Women’s Society has been a beautiful experience, I’m so grateful to be in the role of a Youth Mentor.
+I have learned a lot since I’ve started and have built meaningful relationships with so many amazing wincincila and winyan along the way.
+Thanks to my mentors that I’ve met along the way for all the knowledge and teachings.
+It has been amazing to watch this all unfold so far, and I feel empowered to be a part of it and honored to mentor the youth and help carry knowledge forward to strengthen the generations to come.
+I’m excited to be a part of the progress throughout the years.

 100 Horses Women’s Society Youth Mentor